 - Able to make a purchase online or anywhere on which Visa is accepted

 - Internet, mobile and phone banking are options to access your account

 How do you apply for the SGE Access Account?

 If you are interested in applying for the Access Account, you must first become a member of G&C Mutual Bank.
 To do this, and to open an account, you will either need to visit a branch or call the mutual bank.
-You can submit an enquiry form by clicking “Go to Site” and have a representative contact you with more details on membership, the account and applying.
+You can submit an enquiry form by applying online and have a representative contact you with more details on membership, the account and applying.
 You should first familiarise yourself with the eligibility requirements before going ahead and beginning to apply:

 - Minimum age.
 There are no set age requirements set for by G&C Mutual Bank for becoming a member or opening the Access Account.

 - Residency requirements.
 Membership is open to residents of Australia.